Installation and setup¶

 Starting the application¶

-License Server requires Java 1.6 or newer to operate.
+License Server requires at least Java 1.6 to operate.
+However, we highly recommend using Java 8 or newer.
 For other system requirements, please refer to the FAQ.
 The License Server functions as a standalone web application.
 To start the application on the foreground, run:

 $ bin/license-server run